AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 ## Step 1: Selecting Data to Export {#select}

-There are two ways that you can export raw data in [!DNL MBI]: at the chart level or at the table level.
+There are two ways that you can export raw data in [!DNL Commerce Intelligence]: at the chart level or at the table level.

 ### Exporting at the Table Level in your `Manage Data` Tab